-Venues include the beautiful art deco Midland hotel (hailed as a masterpiece in modernism and haunt of Coco Chanel, Sir Lawrence Olivier and Noel Coward no less), The Platform (restored Edwardian railway station), Promenade Gardens, Melodrome music stage and Litte Big Top.
+Venues include the beautiful art deco Midland hotel (hailed as a masterpiece in modernism and haunt of Coco Chanel, Sir Lawrence Olivier and Noel Coward no less), The Platform (restored Edwardian railway station), Promenade Gardens, Melodrome music stage and Little Big Top.

-Falling on the last weekend of the school holidays it makes for a fine end-of-summer family, friends, romantic (or solo!) fling.
+Falling on the last weekend of the school holidays, Vintage by the Sea makes for an fun end-of-summer family, friends, romantic (or solo!) fling.